+I love our mission statement – “Seeking God and Stepping Out Together.”
 I believe St Philips is a place that sincerely seeks God.
 We seek him through reading and studying the Bible together, praying together, services and participating in communion together, witnessing and participating in baptisms together, playing music and singing together, doing mission together. . .
 Do we step out together?
 Yes, we do.
 We have CRE teachers, chaplains, prison ministry, missionaries, food ministries, an art ministry and EcoChurch. [continue reading…]

 We are away on holidays for the next few weeks.
 In the past our holiday schedule has looked more like work than rest!
 When we go back to Victoria to visit family we have to be careful not to just make it a complete social overload.
 This month’s bookstore is concentrating on the theme of rest.
 I recommend you take the time to check out some of the books Barb and I have chosen.
 As it is now the school [continue reading…]

-http://media.blubrry.com/stpips/p/stphilips.net.au/main/media/SR-20170625-James-Duff.mp3Podcast: Play in new window | Download (Duration: 24:30 — 8.4MB)Subscribe: iTunes | Android | RSS | Why not subscribe?Readings: Proverbs 1:1-7 Proverbs 9:1-6, 13-18
+http://media.blubrry.com/stpips/p/stphilips.net.au/main/media/SR-20170625-James-Duff.mp3Podcast: Play in new window | Download (Duration: 24:30 — 8.4MB)Subscribe: Apple Podcasts | Android | RSS | Why not subscribe?Readings: Proverbs 1:1-7 Proverbs 9:1-6, 13-18

 The kingdom coming near, heaven touching earth, a falling of the Holy Spirit, the presence of Jesus, an over-realised eschatology – whatever you want to call it, we are experiencing it!
 Here are some examples: Alpha – Five people have made commitments to follow Jesus.
 Healings: One of the members admitted that during the healing night at Alpha she was afraid to ask for healing prayer for her knee.
 She confessed this week that she felt that a heaviness was [continue reading…]